 April 22, 1 p.m.
 ET – Live Event on Zoom

-Rupert Marques, Dharma teacher and wilderness guide, will contrast an eco-centric map of human development with the classical four foundations of mindfulness, exploring how these different ways of understanding our nature can complement each other in support of our labor to bring the unique gift of our lives to these times.
+Rupert Marques, dharma teacher and wilderness guide, will contrast an eco-centric map of human development with the classical four foundations of mindfulness, exploring how these different ways of understanding our nature can complement one another in support of our labor to bring the unique gift of our lives to these times.

 Wildfire, Climate, and Zen Practice with Dale Wright and Susan Murphy